htmlburger/carbon-fields-docs/documentation/10-containers/10-conditional-display.md

 | `$comparison_operator` | Can be one of the following: `'='`, `'!='`, `'>'`, `'>='`, `'<'`, `'<='`, `'IN'`, `'NOT IN'`, `'CUSTOM'`      |
 | `$value`               | The value to check against. `IN` and `NOT IN` operators expect an array; `CUSTOM` operator expects a callable |

+___Note:___ You can use an anonymous function as the `$value` parameter for all comparison operators in order to lazyload the value which can be very useful when evaluating the value is a resource-intensive task.

 # The `CUSTOM` comparison operator

 This operator allows you to supply a callable which must return a boolean value whether this condition is fulfilled or not.
 This way you have more control over how a value is compared if the built-in functionality does not suit your needs.